 Nominees are evaluated by a team of ERM reviewers who will review the applicants’ Personal Statement, CV, and Letter of Recommendation.
-Reviewers will specifically look for all three application elements listed under “How Does One Apply?” as well as evidence that addresses the five bullet points listed under the “Successful Applications Will” section above.
+Reviewers will specifically look for evidence that addresses the five bullet points listed under the “Successful Applications Will” section above.
 Remember that for all of these points, there are no set credential requirements; instead, the candidate must clearly and persuasively communicate how they fit all of the criteria.

 HOW CAN YOU GET INVOLVED IN ERM?

-There are a limited number of AFG awards each year.
-The ERM division aims to welcome new members in a number of formal and informal ways.
+We invite everyone to join the ERM Division!
+We welcome all new members in a number of formal and informal ways.
 There are events during the ASEE Annual conference such as the All-Division Mixer, ERM Community Breakfast, ERM Business Meeting, and ERM Annual Community Celebration and Awards Reception to attend.
-Presenting or attending ERM technical sessions are also ways to engage.
-The ERM division also has a number of ways to volunteer through division positions and roles.
+Presenting in or attending ERM technical sessions are also ways to engage.
+The ERM Division also has a number of ways to volunteer through division positions and roles.

-We welcome those interested in the goals of ERM, both through the scholarship of research and of teaching.
+We welcome all those interested in the goals of ERM, both through the scholarship of research and of teaching.
 Connecting with any ERM officers can help make professional and personal connections with our community.
-We invite you to join the ERM division.
 Bi-monthly email announcements can also help you connect with the ERM community.
 For additional ways to get involved, see our Get Involved page.

 SCHEDULE OF EVENTS